 Licensing occupational practices by a professional bureau has been employed for many years in skilled professions where there is potential for substantial consumer harm.
 These practices include medicine, law, and dentistry.
-Licensing is intended to protect consumers by providing objective, third-party confirmation that a provider is professionally qualified to perform their trade.
+Licensing is intended to protect consumers by providing objective, thirdparty confirmation that a provider is professionally qualified to perform a trade.

 More recently, professional licensing has spread to many other occupations, particularly occupations where potential consumer damage is extremely modest, such as tour guides, cashiers, card dealers, florists, interior decorators, and hair shampooers.
-Licensing even extends to professions that are as much or more about providing entertainment as providing a service, such as Maryland, which requires licenses for fortune tellers, and Arizona, which requires licenses for rainmakers.
-(See Kleiner (2000)).
+Licensing even extends to professions that are as much or more about providing entertainment as providing a service, such as Maryland, which requires licenses for fortune tellers, and Arizona, which requires licenses for rainmakers (Kleiner 2000).

-Today, 29 percent of workers require a professional license, which is up from 18 percent in 2000, and from about five percent in the 1950s.
-Put differently, this means that nearly 1 out of 3 workers must have government approval to work in their chosen profession.
+Today, 29 percent of workers require a professional license, up from 18 percent in 2000 and about 5 percent in the 1950s.
+Put differently, this means that nearly one of every three workers must have government approval to work in his or her chosen profession.
 Most research analyzing occupational licensing has concluded that much of this licensing is not in the interest of protecting consumers, but rather exists to insulate incumbent producers from competition at the expense of consumers.

 Licensing limits entry of new professionals, which in turn reduces competition in the industry.
 Licensing fees also raise the cost of doing business.
 Both these factors drive up prices, thus reducing demand and harming consumers.
-Kleiner (2000) finds that wage premia as high as 30 percent due to restricting entry.
+Kleiner (2000) finds wage premia as high as 30 percent due to restricting entry.

 Ironically, licensing can also harm incumbent licensees once political and social pressure builds to force regulators to allow reforms.
-For example, In New York, livery drivers, particularly tax drivers, required a taxi medallion, which simply gave a driver the legal right to operate.
-Before the popularity of ridesharing, including Uber and Lyft, the market price of these medallions was as high as \$1,000,000.
+For example, in New York, livery drivers, particularly taxi drivers, required a taxi medallion, which simply gave a driver the legal right to operate (Williams 2019).
+Before the popularity of ridesharing, including Uber and Lyft, the market price of these medallions was as high as \$1 million.

 However, this price has now fallen to about \$100,000, given the introduction of competition from Uber and Lyft.
-Tragically, this decline in the price of medallions has led to the loss of virtually all of the wealth of some drivers, who purchased their medallions at very high prices.
-This in turn has led some of these drivers to take their own lives.
-Occupational licensing has also been found to negatively impact historically disadvantaged groups by imposing long training and/or internship periods. (see Gittelman et al. (2018)).
-For example, over 1700 hours of training are required to become a licensed cosmetologist in California, while 4,000 of training are required to work with electrical signs in Michigan.
+This decline in the price of medallions has led to the loss of virtually all of the wealth of some drivers who purchased their medallions at very high prices.

+Occupational licensing has also been found to negatively impact historically disadvantaged groups by imposing long training or internship periods (Gittleman, Klee, and Kleiner 2018).
+For example, more than 1,700 hours of training are required to become a licensed cosmetologist in California while 4,000 hours of training are required to work with electrical signs in Michigan.
 Note that this latter requirement may exceed the number of hours used by law students in taking classes, studying, and preparing for the bar exam.

-The negative impacts of occupational licensing led then President Obama to commission a special study of this issue by his Council of Economics Advisors and the Treasury Department.
-They concluded the following:
+The negative impacts of occupational licensing led then president Obama to commission a special study (US Treasury Department 2015) of this issue by his Council of Economic Advisers and the Treasury Department.
+They concluded:

-"...the current licensing regime in the United States also creates substantial costs, and often the requirements for obtaining a license are not in sync with the skills needed for the job.
+The current licensing regime in the United States also creates substantial costs, and often the requirements for obtaining a license are not in sync with the skills needed for the job.
 There is evidence that licensing requirements raise the price of goods and services, restrict employment opportunities, and make it more difficult for workers to take their skills across State lines.
-Too often, policymakers do not carefully weigh these costs and benefits when making decisions about whether or how to regulate a profession through licensing."
+Too often, policymakers do not carefully weigh these costs and benefits when making decisions about whether or how to regulate a profession through licensing.